 In addition to the basic HOME rules previously outlined, several other federal and state regulations must be adhered to in the course of administering HOME funds.
-The certifying official of the applicant is responsible for ensuring that the proposed program, activities, goals, and timetables follow all federal and state laws, regulations, and executive orders.
-The major applicable federal laws, regulations and executive orders include, but are not limited to, the areas outlined below:
+The applicant's certifying official is responsible for ensuring that the proposed program, activities, goals, and timetables follow all federal and state laws, regulations, and executive orders.
+The major applicable federal laws, regulations, and executive orders include, but are not limited to, the areas outlined below: